-Absence seizures last only a few seconds.
-Full recovery is almost instantaneous.
-Afterward, there's no confusion, but also no memory of the incident.
-Some people experience dozens of these episodes each day, which interferes with their performance at school or work.
+Absence seizures generally last 10 to 15 seconds, followed immediately by full recovery.
+Afterward, there's no memory of the incident.
+Some people have dozens of episodes daily, which interfere with school or daily activities.

-Absence seizures in a child may occur for some time before an adult notices them, because they're so brief.
-A noticeable decline in a child's learning ability may be the first sign of this disorder.
+A child may have absence seizures for some time before an adult notices the seizures, because they're so brief.
+A decline in a child's learning ability may be the first sign of this disorder.
 Teachers may comment about a child's inability to pay attention.

 When to see a doctor